Academic Catalog 2025-2026

 MUSI 433 Clinical Integration 1

-Music Therapy Exit Interview should be taken during Semester VI 7
+Music Therapy Exit Interview 7

 Fourth Year